Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium: The QMC model

 \section{The QMC model}

 In this section we outline the QMC model following Refs.~\cite{Saito:2005rv,Krein:2017usp}.
-Since the Hartree-Fock treatment in the QMC model gives very similar results with those of the Hartree~\cite{Krein:1998vc}, we use the Hartree approximation to be consistent with Ref.~\cite{Tsushima:2018goq}.
-(See Ref.~\cite{Whittenbury:2013wma} for the Hartree-Fock treatment in the QMC model applied for studying the neutron star structure with hyperons.)
+Since the Hartree-Fock approximation in the QMC model gives very similar results with those of the Hartree approximation~\cite{Krein:1998vc}, we use the Hartree approximation to be consistent with Ref.~\cite{Tsushima:2018goq}.
+(See Ref.~\cite{Whittenbury:2013wma} for the Hartree-Fock approximation in the QMC model applied for studying the neutron star structure with hyperons.)

+Furthermore, the one-gluon-exchange based color-magnetic interaction between the quarks, which enhances the in-medium mass splittings between the $\Sigma$ and $\Lambda$ baryons~\cite{Guichon:2008zz} as well as the $N$ and $\Delta$ baryons~\cite{Motta:2019ywl} playing an important role in the studies of hypernuclei and neutron star structure, is not included in this study.

+In a practical aspect, we would like to emphasize that the explicit density dependent parametrizations for the Lorentz-vector potentials of the baryons, as well as for the effective masses (Lorentz-scalar-isoscalar potentials) of the low-lying baryons and mesons except for pion, will be given in this section.